konradknitter/homebridge-philips-android-tv/README.md

 - Turning on TV (including Wake over LAN, WoWOL and Wireless card MAC address have to be setup)
 - Remote Control from iOS, Remote Widget
 - Speaker Control, tested from Homebridge (mute, volume control)
-- Input Control (hardcoded YouTube, and Netflix as PoC)
+- Input Control (Configurable via config)

 What's next?

-- Ambilight full control support as separate plug-in.
+- Ambilight full control support as separate plug-in. (done under homebridge-philips-tv-ambilight)
-- Configurable App Input Control
 - TV Channel Input Control
 - Auto-discovery of Inputs (Applications and Channels)
     - Need to switch from Accessory to DynamicPlatform